Seasonal Business Owner’s Complete Guide to State Retirement Mandates: Hotels, Motels, and Restaurants – RetirementMandate.com

 What Are State Retirement Mandates?

 State retirement mandates are laws that require employers who don’t offer a qualifying retirement plan to automatically enroll employees in a state-run payroll-deduction IRA.
-As of 2026, 17 states have active mandates:
+As of 2026, 17 states have enacted retirement mandates (several still phasing in):

 • New York — NY Secure Choice: July 15, 2026 deadline for 10–14 emp